 - The people of the Territories in forming State Governments to adopt their own institutions.

-In His Shoes: Write a journal entry as if you were Jame Buchanan dealing with the first round of seceding states.
-Would you take some blame based on your political views?
-How would it sit with your personal beliefs about slavery?
+In His Shoes: Write a journal entry as if you were James Buchanan and dealing with the first round of seceding states.
+Based on your political views, would you take responsibility?
+If so, how would that responsibility conflict with your personal beliefs about slavery?